hsandt/reminiscence/README.md

 There is no script to make a distribution for Windows only (which would be smaller in size), although I manually made a Windows-only distribution by simply copying only cross-platform and Windows-specific folders from Ruby Ship (used by `dist_all.sh`), so I could make a smaller ZIP archive.
 It is available in the [Release](https://github.com/hsandt/reminiscence/releases) section on the GitHub repository.

+I did a similar thing for OSX, but couldn't test it due to the lack of adequate hardware.
+I could not compile with Ruby Packer (`rubyc`) either for the same reason; it would have created a much smaller build.
+On UNIX platforms, you will easily get Ruby installed anyway.

 ## Notes

 The text output is formatted for a narrow terminal with a width of 51 characters.